ObolNetwork/obol-docs/docs/fr/testnet.md

 The second devnet aimed to have a number of trusted operators test out our earliest tutorial flows **together** for the first time.

-The aim was for groups of 4 testers to complete a group onboarding tutorial, using `docker compose` to spin up 4 Charon clients and 4 different validator clients (Lighthouse, Teku, Lodestar and Vouch), each on their own machine at each operator's home or their place of choosing, running at least a kiln consensus client.
+The aim was for groups of 4 testers to complete a group onboarding tutorial, using `docker compose` to spin up 4 Charon clients and 4 different validator clients (Lighthouse, Teku, Lodestar and Vouch), each on their own machine located either at the operator's home or a location of their choice, while running at least a kiln consensus client.

 This devnet was the first time `charon dkg` was tested with users.
 A core focus of this devnet was to collect network performance data.